By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Reduce your use of cellphones and turn them off when not in use.
 I have been warning about the potential health risks for years.

-A Most Unusual Remedy
+A Most Unusual Blood Clot Prevention Strategy

 While blood thinning medicines may be necessary to prevent clots from forming, there’s another way to support healthy blood right beneath your feet – the subtle, electric charge of the Earth itself.
 That’s right.
 All you have to do is make bare skin contact with the ground, either by spending time barefoot outdoors or using specially conductive sheets, mats, or bands indoors that are connected to the Earth.
 The concept is known as Earthing, or Grounding.